 What is Focusing?

 Focusing, an approach to tuning in to one’s deeper implicit knowing, is used all over the world for many projects.
-Gendlin’s philosophy of the implicit can be used in many ways, one is focusing which is a way of delving deeper into your experience by becoming aware of that which is present but hasn’t yet become fully conscious.
-It’s on the horizon of your awareness but easily skimmed over and not noticed, not something completely unconscious but just out of your grasp, on the tip of your tongue but not yet expressed, like when you awake from a dream you must pause and stop to notice it or you miss it, or how it is to be in a totally new place taking in things you have no name for yet.
+Gendlin’s Philosophy of the Implicit can be used in many ways, one is Focusing which is a way of delving deeper into your experience by becoming aware of that which is present but hasn’t yet become fully conscious.
+It’s on the horizon of your awareness but easily skimmed over and not noticed, not something completely unconscious, but just out of your grasp, on the tip of your tongue not yet expressed.
+It can feel like when you awake from a dream you must pause and stop to notice it or you miss it, or how it is to be in a totally new place taking in things you have no name for yet.
 In Focusing we deliberately slow down and see it.
-When we grasp what out inner process is trying to say it and really listen it is very helpful and always surprising.
+When we grasp what out Inner Process is saying and really listen it is very helpful and always surprising.
 It also lightens our load, as we were already aware of the totality of the information somewhere in our bodies and hearts, now we know more of what was there in the depths, the relief comes from being clearer about our experience, we can see it head on.
 Now we have more choice – we can get the right distance, we can have space by separating our self from the emergent thing we were meshed in.

-In focusing its like we put the lights onto our experience rather than walking around in the dark.
+In Focusing its like we put the lights onto our experience rather than walking around in the dark.
 It sounds really difficult to ‘turn the lights on’, but Gendlin made clear learnable steps which you can practice and teach your clients or bring to your other relationships, work and art.
-Perhaps you’ve tried and sometimes you can and sometimes it’s still tough and you feel disappointed take heart in the knowledge that we are relational beings, we can do things with other people which we can’t do by ourselves.
-By ourselves we can’t sustain a curious attitude easily, so we shut down to a part of ourselves, or between our heart and head or ourselves and someone else, when we stay curious something new arises.
-Maybe trauma and/or early attachment makes this very hard for you, when this arises we may find another person’s encouragement helps us to be more gentle with ourselves.
+Perhaps you’ve tried and sometimes you can and sometimes it’s still tough and you feel disappointed, take heart in the knowledge that we are relational beings, we can do things with other people which we can’t do by ourselves.
+By ourselves we can’t sustain a curious attitude easily, so we shut down to a part of ourselves, maybe cultural troubles, trauma or disappointing past experiences makes this very hard for you, when this arises we may find another person’s encouragement helps us to be more gentle with ourselves.
 Using recent Brainspotting techniques from can help us keep the right distance, ground in resources and move from stuckness in and through ‘felt sense’ experiences.
 We cannot force it, but when we become able to pause wait something comes, life moves forward, it’s just about getting the support you need.

-While we can do this by ourselves even Gendlin who did this daily for decades, found the context of a relationship very rich and helpful.
-Focusing is also useful to help us communicate, to listen to each other, to slow down what usually might trigger us into reactivity and instead really try to hear what the other person is saying, without having to agree or change the situation.
-Focusing isn’t only a technique or a philosophy but a way of being with yourself, in community and empowering yourself.
-The focusing attitude is one of openness, presence, we cultivate it in relationship and by pausing and when we focus the attitude is strengthened.
-In this way Focusing connects to non violence, spiritual beliefs and as Gene says, ‘carrying forward’, natural, simple, non-dogmatic curiousity.
+While we can do this by ourselves Focusing within the context of a relationship is very rich and helpful.
+Learning to Focus helps us communicate, to listen to each other, to slow down in places where we are often triggered into reactivity, and instead really try to hear what is going on, what the other person is saying, without having to agree or change the situation.
+Focusing isn’t another technique or an abstract philosophy but a way of being with oneself, alone or in community.
+The Focusing attitude is one of openness, presence, we cultivate it in relationship and by pausing and when we focus the attitude is strengthened.
+In this way Focusing connects to nonviolence, spiritual beliefs and as Gene says, ‘carrying forward’, natural, simple, non-dogmatic curiosity.
 If we are trying to develop our performance and creativity having someone guide us in a new way of approaching the problem can be a great help.
 We are social mammals, and find safety and stability through relationships we can trust.
-When working through traumatic material and the healing experience of reengaging in the past where a relationship let you down in the present in a caring, attentive, trustworthy relationship can be of great benefit.
+When working through difficult material and the healing experience of being held in the present in a caring, attentive, trustworthy relationship can be of great benefit.
 For clients interested in going beyond usual efforts to think and behave differently this approach offers a way to engage with their lives relationally.

 Focusing for Therapists